anamikagautam1603/anamikagautam1603/README.md

 <h2 align="Left">🌟 About Me</h2>
 <p align="justify">
-  I'm a passionate full-stack developer with a love for creating dynamic web applications.
+  I'm a passionate frontend developer with a love for creating dynamic web applications.
 I thrive on exploring new technologies and tackling complex challenges.
 My primary tech stack includes <strong>HTML, CSS, JavaScript, Node.js, Express, React, MongoDB, Flutter</strong>, and <strong>MySQL</strong>.
 When I'm not coding, you can find me reading tech blogs or contributing to open-source projects.
 </p>

 <h2 align="Left">💼 My Skills</h2>